-- 29. The primary weapon for infantry is the smoothbore musket (M) with a maximum range of 8", the same as in the ACW period. - 30.
-Cavalry are equipped with a short-range smoothbore carbine (C) which they can only can fire while dismounted. - 31.
-Napoleonic era artillery are all smoothbore, with the exception of Congrieve Rockets (see page X). - 32.
-British artillery include Congreve Rockets which have a maximum range of 80", but are increasingly inaccurate with distance, and cannot fire at a target within 12" (see page X). - 33 The break points for converting the total fire points into a die roll modifier remain the same for 7 fire points or less, but shift down starting at 8 or more fire points.
+- 32. Artillery is grouped by nationality to show their technological differences.
+American artillery is more advanced, while Mexican artillery is a left over from the Napoleonic era.
+All artillery in this period are smoothbore. - 33.
+American artillery include the Hale Rocket which have a maximum range of 80" and are slightly more accurate than the earlier Congreve Rocket.
+They cannot fire at a target within 12". - 34.
+Mexican guns fired grapeshot that was less effective than canister at close range. - 35.
+The break points for converting the total fire points into a die roll modifier remain the same for 7 fire points or less, but shift down starting at 8 or more fire points.
 A +1 modifier now begins at 9 points, a +2 is at 12 instead of at 10 points and so on, up to a maximum of a +5 modifier with 25 or more fire points.
 Round fractions down.

-- 34. The term for Green troops and guns is now called Raw. - 35.
-American infantry armed with muskets may fire buck and ball ammunition when charging or being charged.
-Musket armed British, Canadians, and Indians may only fire buck and ball when specified in the scenario. - 36.
-The term Sharpshooter is now called marksmen. - 37.
+- 36. The term for Green troops and guns is now called Raw. - 37.
+Only American muskets may fire buck and ball ammunition when charging or being charged. - 38.
 There is no +1 modifier for firing at mounted cavalry.
-Cavalry was less vulnerable to short-range smoothbore muskets and slow loading rifles. - 38.
-A +1 modifier now applies when firing at a target crossing an abatis. - 39.
-There is a +2 modifier for firing at a target in square.

-- 40. Extended line is replaced with an open order formation. - 41.
-The target's Crack and Green experience ratings are now called Elite and Raw respectively. - 42.
-The maximum stand losses from a Withering Fire effect is now limited to 3 stands.
-A Withering Fire causes a minimum loss of two troop stands or wrecks one gun.
-The target must lose one additional troop or gun stand if the modified die result is 15 or greater.
+Cavalry was less vulnerable to short-range smoothbore muskets and slow loading rifles. - 39.
+A +1 modifier now applies when firing at a target crossing an abatis. - 40.
+There is a +2 modifier for firing at a target in square. - 41.
+Extended line is replaced with an open order formation. - 42.
+Crack and Green target ratings are now called Elite and Raw respectively. - 43.
+Losses from a Withering Fire effect now are limited to three stands on a 15 or more die result. - 44.
+A Mexican cavalry charge is checked if disordered by a Telling Fire, Galling Fire, or Lively Fire effect.